williamcfrancis/Machine-Learning-for-EEG-Prosthetic-Arm-Control/README.md

 # Grasp and Lift EEG Detection

-For a complete report of the project with ablation study and design details, please refer to [report.pdf](https://github.com/williamcfrancis/Grasp-and-Lift-EEG-Detection-using-ML-algorithms/blob/main/Report.pdf)

 ## Overview
 Certain hand movements like grasping, lifting or replacing an object create unique identifiable artifacts in the EEG signals.